quokka-astro/quokka/docs/citation.rst

 Citation
 ========

-If you use Quokka or the numerical methods implemented, please cite :cite:`Wibking_2022`:
+If you use Quokka or the numerical methods originally implemented for Quokka in your research, please cite :cite:`Wibking_2022`:

 .. code-block:: bibtex